athos/pogonos/README.md

 ```

 At the time, Pogonos does NOT have an internal mechanism to implicitly cache
-parsing results for templates you've ever rendered, for better performance
+parsed results of previously rendered templates for better rendering performance.
-of rendering.
-So, if you're trying to use Pogonos where the rendering
+So, if you want to use Pogonos in situations where the rendering performance matters,
-performance matters much, you may have to cache parsed templates on your own.
+you may have to cache parsed templates yourself.

 #### `check-string` / `check-file` / `check-resource` \[`0.2.0+`\]